cse-labs/res-edge-labs/README.md

 ## Deploy Data Service

-> This lab is a prerequisite for the other labs
+> This lab is a prerequisite for future labs

 [Resilient Edge (Res-Edge)](./docs/Res-Edge-Overview.md) is a composition of tools designed to streamline application manageability across a highly distributed application platform.
 The objective is to leverage a small platform team to support a highly distributed ecosystem of clusters and apps.
 We will step through how Resilient Edge (Res-Edge) addresses the following capabilities: